By Lance Cpl. Gloria Lepko, II Marine Expeditionary Force

 On days three and four the squads visited military operations on urban terrain facilities for realistic exercises.
 The missions gradually increased in complexity and included key leader engagement, improvised explosive devices, and actors portraying snipers, suicide bombers, and military and civilian casualties.

 The idea for Squad Overmatch formed when a combat medic witnessed lives being lost and realized that the casualty response system needed to be changed.

 “Over twenty percent of the casualties during Operation Enduring Freedom and Operation Iraqi Freedom were potentially survivable,” Wolf said.
-“If we had better first responder care, we’d be able to go ahead and save [thousands of] lives that were lost.”
+“If we had better first responder care, we’d be able to go ahead and save

 The main goal of the training is to improve mission readiness and reduce combat stressors by immersion into realistic environments.
 Squad Overmatch provided the students with real-life perspectives and encouraged them to teach their fellow Marines the skills they acquired.

 “All the Marines were able to learn their skills as instructors and from there they taught their own classes on each category,” said 2nd Lt.
 Alec Lippmann, platoon commander with the unit.
 “It was incredible because they went from knowing nothing, to being subject-matter experts.”

 Lippmann said the training reinforced unit cohesion through inducing stress and allowing them to learn how to react to stressful situations as a team.
 About 150 Marines have already run through the training.
 By creating more prepared warriors, Squad Overmatch hopes to save more lives on the battlefield than ever before.